axibase/atsd/tutorials/getting-started-alert.md

 ![](./resources/alert-slack.png)

 Save the rule and insert commands on the **Data Entry** page again.
-You should receive the following message in Slack when the average is greater than `50` for three samples samples.
+You should receive the following message in Slack when the average is greater than `50` for the last three samples.

 ![](./resources/alert-slack-msg.png)